nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

     roiManager("Select", newArray(0,2));
     ```

-    In this case, we pass in an `array` of the indicies we would like to select
+    In this case, we pass in an `array` of the indices we would like to select
     (in this case, 0 and 2).

 Let's include that in our code! :wrench:

-??? example "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and peform the addition and measurement"
+??? example "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and perform the addition and measurement"

     ```javascript hl_lines="28 29 30 31"
     open("path/to/file/bax_DAPI_overlay.tif");